 It's organised for university students and young professionals to discover their Christian roots, appreciate history and culture and take part in the Easter ceremonies with the Pope.
 Often some of the participants get to meet the Holy Father himself.

 In 2018, a team of eight New Zealanders joined with 20 Australians in an Oceania super-group and visited Rome and Florence.
-You can read more about their adventure below, and check out the photos.
-We hope to take another group in 2020.
+We hope to take another group in 2024.

 To find out more, get in touch on (09) 377 6805 or email email@example.com to register your interest for the next trip!